-Asset Managers Guide To SOC 1 CompliancePublished April 26, 2018 by Admin • 4 min read
+Asset Managers Guide To SOC 1 CompliancePublished April 26, 2018 by Reciprocity • 4 min read

 The typical asset manager in the IT space ensures the daily and long-term strategic management of the company’s software and hardware.
 However, she also must establish relationships with service organizations whose control environment reflects the risk tolerance her company’s risk assessment established.

 What is the purpose of a SOC 1 report?

 A SOC 1 report provides entities that use service organizations, referred to as user entities, evaluations of the service organization’s controls to the extent they impact the user entity’s financial reporting.
 Breaking this down, organizations that hire vendors need to understand how the vendors’ controls can hurt their business.

 What service organizations need to provide a SOC report?

 An asset manager needs to collect information from all the companies to whom his organization has outsourced services.
 One example of a service organization for whom an asset manager may need SOC 1 reports is the payroll processing company.
 However, more broadly, service organizations include Software-as-a-Service (SaaS) providers, cloud service providers, and trust services whose activities can impact the user entities’ internal controls over financial reporting (ICFR).

 Why do organizations need SOC 1 reports from service organizations?

 The American Institute of Certified Public Accountants (AICPA) established auditing standards for attestation engagements.
 An attestations engagement is the fancy term for an independent auditor agreeing that someone else told the truth in interviews.
 Those in the internal audit space may still be calling SOC 1 reports SAS 70’s, which was the term used until 2011.